clarefmccann/clarefmccann.github.io/content/cv/index.markdown

 * Transcribed video recordings of a self-esteem evaluation task
 * Trained junior research assistants on task protocols, such as data entry and verification
 * Shadowed clinical graduate students on clinical assessment interviews
 * Assisted a Ph.D.
-Candidate with their dissertation literature review on adolescence as a sensitive period for sociocultural development
+Candidate with her dissertation literature review on adolescence as a sensitive period for sociocultural development
 * Completed an independent research project using multilevel modeling in the programming language R
-* Worked on preprocessing and quality checking neuroimaging data for analysis
+* Worked on preprocessing and quality-checking neuroimaging data for analysis

 **Research Assistant | Developing Brains in Context, Resting Child Brain Project | University of Oregon**</br>
 *September 2019 – June 2020*</br>